jonoco/text-rpg/NOTES.md

 # Notes

+## 8/19
+A primitive version of Effects is implemented, allowing abilities to cause different multi-turn status effects.
+Unlike abilities, effects handling is directly through the Battle module.

 ## 8/12
 Map environments finally influence gameplay, prohibiting movement through deep water and mountains, and determining the enemies encountered.